These ever-popular summer day trips by steam train run from Bristol Temple Meads, Yatton and Taunton to Devon & Cornwall.

-We leave Plymouth and cross the River Tamar on Brunel’s masterpiece, the Royal Albert Bridge, to enter Cornwall.
+We leave Plymouth diesel hauled and cross the River Tamar on Brunel’s masterpiece, the Royal Albert Bridge, to enter Cornwall.
 Our train continues through the magnificent Cornish countryside to Par, where there will be a break of more than three hours.
 Buses will take passengers from Par, at no extra charge, to visit either the picturesque seaside town of Fowey or the harbour village of Charlestown.
 The latter is a working port and home to the Shipwreck, Rescue & Heritage Centre.
-We leave Par at around 17:45 and stop at Plymouth to pick up those passengers who chose to alight there.
-Our train returns to Bristol, stopping to set down passengers at Exeter, Taunton and Yatton.
+We leave Par steam hauled at around 17:45 and stop at Plymouth to pick up those passengers who chose to alight there.
+Our train then returns to Bristol, stopping to set down passengers en route at Exeter, Taunton and Yatton.

-Premier Dining includes a full English breakfast and a three course dinner silver served at your seat.
+Premier Dining includes a full English breakfast and a four course dinner silver served at your seat.

-First Class includes morning coffee with a Danish pastry and afternoon tea with a savoury dish followed by a selection of fancies and cakes.
+First Class includes morning coffee with a muffin, afternoon tea and coffee with a cake and a biscuit.

-Standard Class includes a reserved seat at a table for four.
+Standard Class includes a reserved seat usually at a table for four.

 A buffet car is available and serves tea, coffee, snacks and light refreshments.
-Tables for two can be guaranteed in first class and premier dining for a supplement of £22 per person. (subject to availability)

-|Bristol Temple Meads||08:45||22:45|
+|Bristol Temple Meads||08:48||22:44|

-|Exeter St. Davids||11:30||20:15|
+|Exeter St. David's||11:40||20:12|